rsdoiel/antenna/planet.md

 ---

-## Jury resumes deliberations in Richard Satchwell trial
+## Jury to continue Satchwell trial deliberations tomorrow

 date: 2025-05-29, from: RTÉ News

-The jury in the trial of Richard Satchwell has resumed its deliberations.
+The jury in the trial of Richard Satchwell, who is accused of the murder of his wife at their home in Cork just over eight years ago, has gone home for the evening and will resume deliberations in the morning.

 <br>